Bachelor of Science in Accounting

 This is a learning experience that complements the Introduction to the Sciences course.
 Since the course addresses how scientific thinking and the resultant technology has changed modern life, this lab will provide students with experiences in the scientific approaches of different sciences covered, such as: biology, chemistry, physics, geology and astronomy.
 This lab will be constructed specifically to extend the learning from each unit of the Introduction to the Sciences course, designed to provide experiences which deepen students’ familiarity with the scientific method and way of asking questions and solving problems.

 Science and Technology- Laboratory Course 1.5 SOCL202There is an interconnection between gender, race, and class that not only forms our individual identities but also influences how we view the world and others.
 This course explores how our personal perspectives mold the lens through which we observe our interactions with others.
 This course focuses on taking the viewpoint of those unlike ourselves.
 Each individual experience will be different, but understanding the perspective of others promotes effective participation in a diverse environment.
-Social Perspectives on Race, Gender, and Class 4.5 UNIV104UNIV104 is designed to provide students with a foundation for success in CTU’s undergraduate academic environment and beyond.
-This course introduces effective academic strategies and resources integrating them with career planning methods that can be leveraged for future academic, professional, and personal success.
+Social Perspectives on Race, Gender, and Class 4.5 UNIV104UNIV104 is designed to provide students with a foundation for success in CTU’s undergraduate academic environment.
+This course introduces effective academic strategies and resources integrating them with career planning methods that can be leveraged to pursue future academic and professional goals.
 Academic and Career Success 4.5 or HUMNELE Humanities Elective 4.5 Total Credit Hours: 66

 Course Title Course Description Credit Hours ACCT201This course introduces fundamental accounting concepts.
 Emphasis is on understanding, summarizing, reporting, and interpreting financial information.
 Upon successful completion, students should be able to recognize and generally use financial statements, understand the role of financial information in decision-making, and discuss ethical considerations specific to accounting.
 Accounting I 4 ACCT202